 For a more in-depth breakdown, check out our article about how to form an LLC.

 Step One: Select the state in which you want to do business.
-This step will almost always be done in the state you reside in, but a few places such as Nevada and Delaware have better laws for small businesses.
+This step will almost always be done in your state, but a few places such as Nevada and Delaware have better laws for small businesses.
 In most cases, it’s not worth the hassle, so we recommend setting up the business where you live.

 Step Two: Pick a business name.
 This one is easy.
 You’ll have to do a quick name search to make sure your desired business name is available.
 There are also a few stipulations on what you can and can’t name a business.